ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 applications.
 Note that this field can be empty.

 Datagrams sent using the DATAGRAM Capsule have the exact same semantics as datagrams sent in QUIC DATAGRAM frames.
+In particular, the restrictions on when it is allowed to send an HTTP/3 datagram and how to process them from
+{{format}} also apply to HTTP/3 datagrams sent and received using the DATAGRAM capsule.

 # The H3_DATAGRAM HTTP/3 SETTINGS Parameter {#setting}